 The Wide Availability of Excellent International Schools

 Many of the international professionals who live and work in Singapore bring their families with them, and they typically have an easy time finding schools for their children.
-There are American Singapore education schools here that offer AP classes and the IB Programme, both of which are honored by universities and colleges around the world.
+There schools here that offer AP classes and the IB Programme, both of which are honored by universities and colleges around the world.
 There are also international schools in the country that offer curricula based on the ones being used in countries such as Australia, Canada, China, India, Japan, and the United Kingdom.
 Some international families are also fortunate enough to get spots in local schools.
 Regardless of where they send their kids to study in the country, though, international families can be sure that their children will develop an appreciation for their own culture and that of their peers.

 Singapore’s Important Role in International Trading and Logistics